-Mr. Keating has served as our Senior Vice President - Administration since July 2009.
+Mr. Keating has served as our Senior Vice President since October 2014 and before that was our Senior Vice President - Administration since July 2009.
 From July 1996 to that date he was our Vice President - Human Resources and Administration.
-He previously held senior human resource positions at Hanson Industries (the United States management division of Hanson plc, a global diversified industrial conglomerate) and Quantum Chemical Corporation (-Quantum"), a predecessor of the Partnership.
+He previously held senior human resource positions at Hanson Industries (the United States management division of Hanson plc, a global diversified industrial conglomerate) and Quantum Chemical Corporation ("Quantum"), a predecessor of the Partnership.